common name: sapote fruit fly

 Acrotoxa serpentina (Wiedemann)

 This species is one of the most widely distributed in the genus Anastrepha.
 Its range extends from northern Mexico south to Peru and northern Argentina, and is recorded from Trinidad, Tobago and Curaçao.
-It has also been trapped in southern Texas in the USA, but it is uncertain is it has breeding populations there (Norrbom 2003).
+It has also been trapped in southern Texas in the USA, but it is uncertain whether it has breeding populations there (Norrbom 2003).

 The ovipositor sheath of the female is 3.0–3.9 mm long, orange-brown, rather stout basally and depressed apically.
 The spiracles are about 1.2 mm from its base.
 The ovipositor itself is 2.8–3.7 mm long, with the tip slightly more than apical half minutely serrate.